Episode Three — ‘It’s A Battle We’re In’

 Cornyn has been a United States Senator representing Texas since 2002.
 During his time in the Senate, he’s been a leading defender of the Second Amendment.
 And his consistent defense of the constitutional right to keep and bear arms has earned him a perfect A+ rating from the National Rifle Association.

-But the Texas Senator says the mass shooting at First Baptist Church of Sutherland Springs changed everything for him.
+But the Texas Senator says the mass shooting at First Baptist Church of Sutherland Springs in November 2017 changed everything for him.
 He told a Senate Judiciary Committee in December 2017 that he had grown tired of politicians simply saying we need “to do something.”

 “Every day we let the current dysfunction in the background check system continue, lives are in jeopardy.
 So I hope we will do ‘do something’ and that ‘that something’ will make a difference and save lives.”